 salted caramel sauce – store-bought or homemade

 Make the cake:

-In a large bowl, combine the flour, baking soda, salt, granulated sugar, brown sugar, and cinnamon.
+- In a large bowl, combine the flour, cinnamon, baking soda, salt, granulated sugar, and brown sugar.

-In a medium saucepan over medium-high heat, combine the butter with 1 cup water and heat until the butter melts.
+- In a medium saucepan over medium-high heat, combine the butter with 1 cup water and heat until the butter melts.
 Bring to a boil.
-Once the mixture is boiling, remove from heat and add in the flour mixture.
-Add in the buttermilk, eggs, and vanilla.
+Once the mixture is boiling, remove from heat and stir into the flour mixture.
+Let cool slightly then add add in the buttermilk, eggs, and vanilla.
 Gently stir in the apples.

-Pour the batter into the prepared pan, spreading evenly.
-Bake for 20 minutes if using a jelly roll pan, and about 17 minutes if using a half sheet pan, or until a toothpick inserted comes out clean.
-Let cool in the pan on a wire rack for about 10 to 15 minutes.
+- Pour the batter into the prepared pan, spreading evenly.
+Bake for 20 minutes if using a jelly roll pan, and about 17 minutes if using a 16.75 by 12-inch pan, or until a toothpick inserted comes out clean.
+Let cool in the pan on a wire rack for about 15 to 20 minutes.

 Make the glaze:

-Meanwhile, combine the butter and milk in a large heat-proof bowl.
+- Meanwhile, combine the butter and milk in a large heat-proof bowl.
 Microwave until the butter is melted.
 Gradually stir in the powdered sugar until combined.
 Stir in the vanilla and caramel until combined.
-Pour evenly over the warm cake.
-Let set for about 15 minute before slicing and serving.
+If the glaze is too thin, add more powdered sugar to thicken.
+Pour evenly over the slightly warm cake.
+Feel free to use less glaze for less sweetness.
+Let set for about 15 minutes before slicing and serving.

 This recipe was originally published in 2016 and has been updated with additional recipe tips and improvements.